internetarchive/sandcrawler/proposals/20201103_xml_ingest.md

 Currently this will just fetch the single XML document, which is often lacking figures, tables, and other required files.

+## Text Encoding

+Because we would like to treat XML as a string in a couple contexts, but XML can have multiple encodings (indicated in an XML header), we are in a bit of a bind.
+Simply parsing into unicode and then re-encoding as UTF-8 could result in a header/content mismatch.
+Any form of re-encoding will change the hash of the document.
+For recording in fatcat, the file metadata will be passed through.
+For storing in Kafka and blob store (for downstream analysis), we will parse the raw XML document (as "bytes") with an XML parser, then re-output with UTF-8 encoding.
+The hash of the *original* XML file will be used as the key for refering to this document.
+This is unintuitive, but similar to what we are doing with PDF and HTML documents (extracting in a useful format, but keeping the original document's hash as a key).

+Unclear if we need to do this re-encode process for XML documents already in UTF-8 encoding.

 ## Ingest Worker